stevebroshar/CsvReader/README.md

 this.
 If the first line is a header, then first record will be the header values.
 If not, then the first read will be the first data record.

- 4. #4 is actually several separate rules, so I'll break it down:
+ 4. This one is actually several separate rules, so I'll break it down:

  a. *Within the header and each record, there may be one or more fields, separated by commas.  * Isn't this the same as #1?